What Is Kitchari & Why We Eat It for Cleansing

 White rice is traditionally used in kitchari because it is very easy to digest.
 Along with the split mung dal, kitchari is a food that is gentle enough for babies.

-In addition, eating a mono diet of primarily just kitchari for several days offers the digestive system a rest by making the diet extremely simple.
+Also, eating a monodiet of primarily just kitchari for several days offers the digestive system a rest by making the diet extremely simple.

 Kitchari Is Nourishing Enough to Get You Through Your Day

-Panchakarma, or the traditional Ayurvedic cleanse completed under the care of trained practitioners, is done away from the home at a retreat center where meals are cooked for you and you receive specialized body work to facilitate the detoxification process.
+Panchakarma (the traditional Ayurvedic cleanse completed under the care of trained practitioners), is done away from the home at a retreat center where meals are cooked for you and you receive specialized body work to facilitate the detoxification process.

 Most people don’t have this luxury, and it is common to undertake a home cleanse while maintaining work and personal duties.
 With approximately 300 calories per bowl of kitchari (give or take, depending on the veggies you include), a kitchari cleanse is substantial enough to fuel you as you accomplish your day-to-day responsibilities.

 Kitchari Improves Digestion